Nezha: Media

-The character increased in popularity in 1979 with the traditionally-animated feature film Nezha Conquers the Dragon King, which was screened at the 1980 Cannes Film Festival and is considered one of the great classic works of Chinese animation.
+The character increased in popularity in 1979 with the animated feature film Nezha Conquers the Dragon King, which was screened at the 1980 Cannes Film Festival and is considered one of the great classic works of Chinese animation.
 On 30 May 2014, Google paid homage to this film with an animated doodle on their Hong Kong search engine's homepage.

+Nezha appears in Ryo Fujisaki's manga Houshin Engi.
+The romaji for his name is "Nataku".
+He's aloof and very blunt.

 In 2003, China Central Television began the broadcast of a new children's traditionally-animated series The Legend of Nezha, which originally ran from 2003 to 2004, for a total of 52 episodes.

-In 2016, a stereoscopic, computer-animated feature film, I Am Nezha, was released in China.
+In 2016, an animated feature film, I Am Nezha, was released in China.